 - using high-stretch nylon/spandex blends

-- designing contour lines that flatter the physique
+- designing contour lines that shape the body

 - enforcing strict squat-proof testing